How hard can it be? Visit the market. Eat. Drink. Admire the items for sale. Buy the items for sale. Go home happy and at peace with the world.

 Unless you fall head-over-heels in love with an item, don’t buy anything straightaway.
 The markets have lots of interesting stalls, and you might regret having spent your holiday money when you turn the next corner.

-Each market has its own set of stalls, too, though some stalls do repeat across locations.
+Each market has its own set of stalls, too, though an increasing number do seem to repeat across locations.
 If one market has nothing for you, the next one might.

-Should you be searching for unique gifts, then consider these four options in particular:
+Should you be searching for unique gifts, then consider these two options in particular:

 - Karlsplatz market: every booth must make its own goods and pass a jury test